Hilário Maximiniano Antunes Gurjão

-Hilário Maximiniano Antunes Gurjão (1820-1869) was a Brazilian Brigadier General Brazilian army and Hero of the Paraguayan War.
-He was known as the first General born in the state of Pará and participated in the battles of Tuyutí and Ytororó, dying of wounds in the latter battle.
+Hilário Maximiniano Antunes Gurjão (21 February 1820 – 17 January 1869) was a Brazilian military officer who is considered a hero of the Paraguayan War.
+He is known as the first general born in the state of Pará and participated in the battles of Tuyutí and Ytororó, dying of wounds in the latter battle.

 Origin

-Hilário was born on February 21, 1820, at Belém as the son of Major Hilário Pedro Gurjão and Dorothéa de Andrade Gurjão.
-His paternal grandfather was General Francisco Pedro de Mendonça Gorjão who was the 18th Governor of the State of Grão-Pará.
+Hilário was born on 21 February 1820 in Belém, as the son of Major Hilário Pedro Gurjão and Dorothéa de Andrade Gurjão.
+His paternal grandfather was General Francisco Pedro de Mendonça Gorjão, who was the 18th Governor of the State of Grão-Pará.

 Cabanagem and Education

 At the age of 14, he already accompanied his father alongside the loyalists, participating in the Cabanagem in 1834.
-At the age of 16, he was aboard the schooner Bela Maria during the blockade made on May 13, 1836, against the cabanos commanded by Eduardo Angelim, who fled to the municipality of Acará and was promoted to 1st Lieutenant in the same year.
-On February 28, 1839, he was assigned to command the troops based in the fortress of São José in Macapá.
-On December 2 of that same year, he was promoted to 2nd Lieutenant.
+At the age of 16, he was aboard the schooner Bela Maria during the blockade made on 13 May 1836, against the cabanos commanded by Eduardo Angelim, who fled to the municipality of Acará and was promoted to 1st Lieutenant in the same year.
+On 28 February 1839, he was assigned to command the troops based in the fortress of São José in Macapá.
+On 2 December of that same year, he was promoted to 2nd Lieutenant.
 He returned to Belém, where he attended the School of Artillery and in 1841, was promoted to Captain at just 21 years old.
 Traveling to Rio de Janeiro, he enrolled in the Military College of Rio de Janeiro, graduating with a BA in Mathematics and specializing in artillery courses.